janji1927/avalanche-docs/learn/platform-overview/README.md

 ### Membuat Blockchain dan Mesin Virtual Anda

-Avalanche does not yet support t
+Avalanche belum mendukung pembuatan Mesin Virtual baru \(VMs\).
+Saat ini, Avalanche hanya mendukung pembuatan instance baru dari Avalanche VM.

 {% page-ref page="../../build/tutorials/platform/create-a-new-blockchain.md" %}

-In the future, Avalanche will allow you to define and launch custom blockchains, and we’ll release SDKs to help you do so.
+Di masa mendatang, Avalanche akan memungkinkan Anda untuk menentukan dan meluncurkan blockchain khusus, dan kami akan merilis SDK untuk membantu Anda melakukannya.

 {% page-ref page="../../build/tutorials/platform/create-a-virtual-machine-vm.md" %}

-## Exchange Chain \(X-Chain\)
+## Rantai Pertukaran \(X-Chain\)

 The **X-Chain** acts as a decentralized platform for creating and trading digital smart assets, a representation of a real-world resource \(e.g., equity, bonds\) with a set of rules that govern its behavior, like “can’t be traded until tomorrow” or “can only be sent to US citizens.”

 One asset traded on the X-Chain is AVAX.
-When you issue a transaction to a blockchain on Avalanche, you pay a fee denominated in AVAX.
+When you issue a transaction to a blockchain on Avalanche, you pa

 The X-Chain is an instance of the Avalanche Virtual Machine \(AVM\).
 The [X-Chain API](../../build/avalanchego-apis/exchange-chain-x-chain-api.md) allows clients to create and trade assets on the X-Chain and other instances of the AVM.